7 Bollington Road (north side), originally named Manor House.

 1906: Richard Knowles was living at Orchard House according to Kelly’s Directory.

 1911: The Knowles family in more detail were, Richard Ernest Knowles aged thirty nine years was a cotton merchant from Broughton in Lancashire.
 His wife Dorothy was thirty one years old and was from London.
 They had three daughters aged from one to six years and all were born in Bollington.
 Their servants were one cook and a domestic nurse.
-It is thought Richard Knowles referred to Orchard House as the ‘Manor House’ at this time.
-By 1913 the Kelly`s Directory list Richard E Knowles as now living next door at Barley Grange.
+It is thought Richard Knowles referred to Orchard House as the ‘Manor House’ at this time although I have since learnt that a `Manor House` was situated just a couple of hundred meters down Moss Brow on the right, now divided into three cottages.
+By 1913 the Kelly`s Directory list Richard E Knowles as having moved to next door Barley Grange.

 1918: Charles Henry Haigh was living at Orchard House and had been from at least 1914.
 However, listed on Bollington Photos Archives is a photograph of James and Bessie Barnshaw saying they lived there in 1918.

 1923: William Lawrence Balls (below) 1882-1960 lived at Orchard House for three years.
 He was a Doctor Of Science and was awarded a CBE 1934.
 He was given an Honorary Fellowship of the Textile Institute in 1943 and appointed Companion of the Order of St Michael and St George (CMG) in 1944.
 He was also awarded an Honorary Doctorate in 1953.

 Below is an extract from Royal Society Publishing, click on images to enlarge.

 1939: Francis P. Slater lived at Orchard House, he was forty six years old and was a Research Director of Textiles.
 He lived with his wife Mary, two daughters Frances and Kathleen and one servant Ethel Foxall.